 While price and liquidity are the most important factors in evaluating a gold ETF, other considerations do exist.

-The Franklin Responsibly Sourced Gold ETF (FGDL), for instance, caters to investors who not only want to invest in gold, but also want to make sure that the gold was ethically sourced.
+The Franklin Responsibly Sourced Gold ETF (FGDL), for instance, caters to investors who not only want to invest in gold, but also want to make sure that the metal was ethically sourced.

 FGDL shares are (quelle surprise!) backed by physical gold.
 And that gold, stored in London, is “sourced from LBMA accredited refiners that are required to demonstrate their efforts to respect the environment and combat money laundering, terrorist financing and human rights abuses in accordance with the LBMA’s Responsible Gold Guidance.”